wp-plugins/events-manager-extended/readme.txt

 * Improvement: the no-events-message needs to be formatted by the user, not in the code using ul/li constructs
 * Improvement: for format: sometimes people want to give placeholders as options, but when using the shortcode inside another (e.g. when putting [events_list format="#_NAME"] inside the "display single event" setting, the replacement of the placeholders happens too soon (placeholders get replaced first, before any other shortcode is interpreted).
 So we add the option that people can use "#OTHER" as prefix for any placeholder inside format (like #ESC works)
 * Improvement: "change registrations" now only shows the approved registrations, not pending ones
+* Improvement: in the events/locations admin section (add/edit), the categories are now sorted alphabetically
 * Bugfix: AND categories for [events_list] were no longer working and resulted in all categories being used
 * Bugfix: some filtering fixes in admin panel
 * Bugfix: scope=this_week/next_week now takes the "start day of week" WP setting into account